-Apple patent lawsuit against Motorola dismissed by judgeAlex Wagner - Deputy Managing Editor, News Desk
+Apple patent lawsuit against Motorola dismissed by judgeAlex Wagner - Editorial Director of News and Content

 Today was supposed to be the day that another trial would be kicking off between two major mobile companies in Apple and Motorola, but thanks to the judge in the case, that trial will no longer go down.
 Judge Barbara B. Crabb in Wisconsin has decided to toss out a case between Apple and the Google-owned Motorola after deciding that there was no point to holding a trial.
 The case was dismissed with prejudice, which means that the only way that Apple can keep this particular fight going is with an appeal, FOSS Patents explains.
 Motorola confirmed the dismissal in a statement to AllThingsD, saying that it's still interested in reaching a deal with Apple.
 The company's full statement: